 After Ultimate Poker, the original online poker site in Nevada, was disbanded, WSOP became the state’s sole operator.
 Launched in September of 2013, WSOP is the biggest legal online poker platform in the country.

 WSOP’s traffic advantage is largely due to its current monopoly on interstate player pooling.
-This means that unlike on sites like PokerStars, WSOP players from Nevada, New Jersey, and Delaware can face off against each other.
+This means that unlike sites like PokerStars, WSOP players from Nevada, New Jersey, and Delaware can face off against each other.

 Online Poker Bonuses Offered in Nevada